R-squared0/PHYS601_Test_website/docs/reasearch/index.md

  - [‘Searching for a needle in a haystack;’A Ba-tagging approach for an upgraded nEXO experiment.](./highlights/Batagging/index.md)
  - [Understanding and simulating SiPMs.](./highlights/Sipm/index.md)

-A full list of related publications on the topic can be found [here](./all_publications.md).